Canadian Personal Finance Blog

 Fatherly Advice

 We all know what kind of advice this is, “… I remember in my day we lived on $10 a week and we liked it…” and other gems about “… a penny saved is a penny earned…” from our Dad’s.
-Stoic advice to keep us walking the “straight and narrow” path of Personal Finance.
+Stoic advice to keep us walking the “straight and narrow” path in the carnival of Personal Finance.

 Motherly Advice